sarnickaa/prac/css_questions.md

   1.clear property set on the element
   2.Parent Container Collapse - if a container has nothing but floated element - it collapses to nothing - use one of these methods AFTER the floated elements but BEFORE the container is closed.
-      -empty div method: insert an empty div or a <br> element - potentially semantically redundant -overflow set to auto or hidden on parent will expand it to fit - can trigget unwanted content hiding or scrollbars as was not designed specifically for clearing
+      -empty div method: insert an empty div or a <br> element - potentially semantically redundant -overflow set to auto or hidden on parent will expand it to fit - can trigger unwanted content hiding or scrollbars as was not designed specifically for clearing
       -:after pseudo selector to apply a clearfix class on the parent. essentially inserts a tiny hidden bit of content after the patent element which clears the float

 ## How would you approach fixing browser-specific styling issues?